Atrane

 Atranes are a class of tricyclic molecules with three five-membered rings.
 It is a heterocyclic structure similar to the propellanes.
 It has a transannular dative bond from a nitrogen at one bridgehead to a Lewis acidic atom such as silicon or boron at the other bridgehead.
 The name "atrane" was first proposed by Mikhail Grigorievich Voronkov.

 Nomenclature

 Various atranes are named depending on the central element, e.g. "silatrane" (E = silicon); "boratrane" (E = boron); "phosphatrane" (E = phosphorus), etc. It is also proposed that when Y = nitrogen, the prefix "aza" be inserted before element + "atrane" (azasilatrane, for example) because atranes wherein E = silicon and Y = oxygen have been referred to as just "silatranes".

 Structure and properties

+Silatranes exhibit unusual properties, as the transannular coordinate bond in atranes can be stretched (quasiatranes) and even broken (proatranes).
+The strength (and multiplicity) of the central bond depends on the stereoelectronic properties of the surrounding ligands, the electronegativity of the participating atoms, and the size of the rings.
+A strong driving force for the formation of the central bond is relief of ring strain from the otherwise-formed 8-membered rings.

-Silatranes exhibit unusual properties as well as biological activity in which the coordination of nitrogen to silane plays an important role.
+Atranes exhibit biological activity in which the coordination of nitrogen to silane plays an important role.
 Some derivatives such as phenylsilatrane are highly toxic.